tlswg/tls13-spec/draft-ietf-tls-tls13.md

-Clients are permitted to "stream" 0-RTT data until they receive the server's Finished, only then sending the EndOfEarlyData message In order to avoid deadlock, when accepting "early_data", servers MUST process the client's ClientHello and then immediately send the ServerHello, rather than waiting for the client's EndOfEarlyData message.
+Clients are permitted to "stream" 0-RTT data until they receive the server's Finished, only then sending the EndOfEarlyData message.
+In order to avoid deadlock, when accepting "early_data", servers MUST process the client's ClientHello and then immediately send the ServerHello, rather than waiting for the client's EndOfEarlyData message.